-Reggie (Owen Wilson) is the smartest gobbler in his flock.
-He knows his fellow turkeys are being fattened up for human consumption come Thanksgiving, though his dimwitted brethren are happily ignorant.
-Fortunately, fate puts our hero in the path of a muscular birdbrain (Woody Harrelson) with a magic doorknob that leads the duo to a time machine, which takes them back to the very first Thanksgiving.
+Reggie (Owen Wilson) is the smartest gobbler in his flock—and a smart you-know-what.
+He knows his pals are just being fattened up for Thanksgiving, but they don't particularly care because, well, you know what they say about turkeys.
+As luck would have it, Reggie meets up with Jake (Woody Harrelson), who has a magic doorknob that leads them to a time machine that takes them back to the very first Thanksgiving.
 Rated PG.

 Sure, this is as classic a Christmas film as they come, but its jumping-off point is none other than the Macy’s Thanksgiving Day parade in NYC!
-When Santa Claus gets tipsy before his annual ride on the parade float, he gets the boot—but his bearded replacement, Kris Kringle, be the real deal?
-His commitment to the job has all the kids in awe and sets off a media firestorm that ends up in a court of law.
-What a perfect way to close out Turkey Day and get the kids excited for Santa's visit!
+When Santa Claus gets tipsy before his annual ride on the parade float, he gets the boot—but is his bearded replacement, Kris Kringle, the real deal?
+The new Santa's commitment to the job has all the kids in awe and sets off a media firestorm that ends up in a court of law.
+What a perfect way to close out Turkey Day—and get the kids excited for Santa's visit!
 Rated G.

 This comedy/drama hybrid stars Holly Hunter as Claudia, a down-on-her-luck single mother who returns to her parents’ Baltimore home for a bit of comfort over the holidays.
 However, her dysfunctional family provides anything but.
 Her sister Joanne’s attitude and dramatic brother Tommy (Robert Downey Jr.) stir up trouble, and on top of it all, her daughter Kitt (Claire Danes) decides to spend the holiday with her boyfriend.
 This film is an after-dinner flick for families with kids on the older side, but is sure to draw some laughs.
 Rated PG-13.